Chickpeas Dry Beans Faba Beans Lentils Peas Soybeans Seeding

 Chickpeas

 Based on research conducted by Agriculture and Agri-Food Canada, kabuli and desi market classes have different recommended seeding rates.
-Lower rates suggested for Kabuli chickpeas are based on two factors, higher value markets depend on seed size and research indicates higher seeding rates can have a negative impact on seed size.
+Lower rates suggested for Kabuli chickpeas are based on two factors: higher-value markets depend on seed size, and research indicates that higher seeding rates can negatively affect seed size.
 Higher plant density may increase the risk of Ascochyta blight under favourable environments.

 Lentils

 To increase weed competition, lentils can benefit from higher seeding rates.
-Research performed by Dr. Steve Shirtliffe from the University of Saskatchewan over the past several years suggests that small red lentils could benefit in yield and economics by increasing rates up to 240 plants m-2 and for large green lentils up to 180 plants m-2.
-Yields remain static or even increase at these higher seeding rates but seed cost and grain price influence the economic benefit.
-Higher seeding rates do result in higher plant populations and disease monitoring and management continues to be important.
-Findings from a lentil input study led by Jessica Enns, indicate that targeting rates of 260 plants m-2 is risky even under ideal environmental conditions with multiple fungicide applications.
+Research conducted by Dr. Steve Shirtliffe at the University of Saskatchewan over the past several years suggests that small red lentils could benefit yield and economics by increasing rates to up to 240 plants m-2, and for large green lentils to up to 180 plants m-2.
+Yields remain static or even increase at these higher seeding rates, but seed cost and grain price influence the economic benefit.
+Higher seeding rates do result in higher plant populations, and disease monitoring and management remain important.
+Findings from a lentil input study led by Jessica Enns indicate that targeting rates of 260 plants m-2 is risky even under ideal environmental conditions with multiple fungicide applications.

 Peas

-Research under organic conditions has demonstrated that higher plant populations can lead to better weed competition and higher yields even up to seeding rates of 250 viable seeds m-2 (Figure 2).
-Under conventional systems where other weed control options exist the target of 85 plants m-2 remains as the optimum.
-Seed size by variety and by lot can vary tremendously with peas and it is very important to calculate your seeding rate on the seed lot being planted.
+Research under organic conditions has demonstrated that higher plant populations can lead to better weed competition and higher yields, even at seeding rates of up to 250 viable seeds m-2 (Figure 2).
+Under conventional systems, where other weed control options exist, the target of 85 plants m-2 remains as the optimum.
+Seed size by variety and by lot can vary tremendously with peas, and it is very important to calculate your seeding rate on the seed lot being planted.

 Figure 2.
-Pea yield response to increasing seeding rates under organic production system.
+Pea yield response to increasing seeding rates under an organic production system.

 Source: Baird et al, 2009.